atsai24/song_recommender/README.md

  ---
  ## Introduction
 This recommender application is built on Flask and applies the LightFM algorithm on the Million Song Dataset to rank recommended songs for a user based on inputs of their favorite songs.
-I used AWS S3 Buckets to host large datasets, and an EC2 instance to perform compuatationally heavy data transformations and model fitting.
+I used AWS S3 Buckets to host large datasets, and an EC2 instance to perform computationally heavy data transformations and model fitting.

 <sub>[  **[Back to Sections](#sections)** ]</sub>